pip-services4/pip-services4-node/pip-services4-swagger-node/README.md

                 type: 'string'
 ```

-Include Swagger service into `config.yml` file and enable swagger for your REST or Commandable HTTP services.
+Include Swagger service into `config.yml` file and enable swagger for your REST or Commandable HTTP controllers.
-Also explicitely adding HttpEndpoint allows to share the same port betwee REST services and the Swagger service.
+Also explicitely adding HttpEndpoint allows to share the same port between REST controllers and the Swagger controller.
 ```yaml
 ---
 ...